 On the afternoon of 3 November, Major General George Vasey, commander of the Australian forces on the Kokoda Trail, led a flag-raising ceremony on the Kokoda plateau.
 A brand new nylon-weave Australian flag had been air-dropped by an American fighter pilot earlier that morning specifically for the purpose.
 The occasion was described by Lieutenant Herbert ‘Bert’ Kienzle as sombre: ‘there was no band, no cheering, just hundreds of weary Australians standing silently to attention in the rain’.

 Three days later, a further ceremony was held next to the air field in a show of gratitude to the Papuan natives who had assisted the Australians throughout the campaign.
 Bravery medals were awarded, knives and ramie (a type of plant-based textile used to make rope) were given as gifts, and a feast was organised to reward the loyal and dedicated service of the Papuans.

 Within a week of Kokoda’s recapture, the Australians were again committed to battle, fighting the Japanese at Oivi and Gorari.
 The recapture of Kokoda immediately alleviated the problem of supply, with stores able to be flown into the village and transported to the troops at the front.
 This enabled Vasey to redirect manpower from labouring duties to combat roles.
 This was an important shift to make every man available for the difficult battles that lay ahead.

 Nicholas Anderson is an historian with the Australian Army History Unit.
 His book, To Kokoda, is available for sale from 2 November from the publisher Big Sky Publishing and selected bookshops.

-An electronic copy of To Kokoda will be made available to Army personnel via iArmy.
+An electronic copy of To Kokoda is available via the Defence Library Service.